 Fine Art Consignment

 Fine art is a diverse category that encompasses many eras.
 People love fine art for the culture, history and beauty it evokes.
-Whether you have your own collection of fine art for sale or you want to sell inherited paintings, consignment for your fine art is an excellent option that will maximize your potential earnings.
+Whether you have your own collection of fine art for sale or you want to learn how to sell inherited paintings, consignment for your fine art is an excellent option that will maximize your potential earnings.

 At Fontaine’s Auction Gallery, our goal is to make selling your fine art as simple and straightforward as possible.
 Unlike other auction houses that charge fees for insurance, transportation and photography, Fontaine’s offers one flat rate with no hidden charges.